-With the five-year B.S.-M.C.S. and B.S.-M.S. programs, Illinois Computer Science undergraduates can add a master’s degree in only two additional semesters immediately following completion of their bachelor's degree requirements.
-Open to current CS juniors enrolled in The Grainger College of Engineering, these combined programs allow students to dive deeply into the upper-level courses that are available in our highly-ranked graduate program.
+With the five-year B.S.-M.C.S. and B.S.-M.S. programs, Illinois Computer Science undergraduates can add a master’s degree in only two additional semesters immediately after completing their bachelor's degree requirements.
+Open to current CS juniors enrolled in The Grainger College of Engineering, these combined programs allow students to dive deeply into the upper-level courses available in our highly-ranked graduate program.

-Students are able to share three courses (9 to 12 credit hours) between their bachelor's and master's degrees, making this an efficient option for those seeking to extend their skills, increase their knowledge, and make themselves more attractive to employers.
-The B.S.-M.C.S. is a coursework only degree, while the B.S.-M.S. has a research thesis component.
+Students can share three courses (9 to 12 credit hours) between their bachelor's and master's degrees, making this an efficient option for those seeking to extend their skills, increase their knowledge, and make themselves more attractive to employers.
+The B.S.-M.C.S. is a coursework-only degree, while the B.S.-M.S. has a research thesis component.

 Graduation Convocation / Commencement Policy

 Starting Fall 2018, students in a bachelor’s/master’s degree program will only be able to walk in a convocation/commencement ceremony once both programs are completed, and they will walk as a master’s graduate.
-A joint degree program is a campus approved program in which a student concurrently pursues two specifically identified degrees and those degrees are conferred simultaneously.
-For graduate students, this is a combination of a graduate degree with one of the following: another graduate degree, an undergraduate degree or a professional degree.
+A joint degree program is a campus-approved program in which a student concurrently pursues two specifically identified degrees, which are conferred simultaneously.
+For graduate students, this is a combination of a graduate degree with one of the following: another graduate degree, an undergraduate degree, or a professional degree.

 Confirm that Bachelor's Requirements are Met